Carbon Dioxide Laser Treatment for Abnormal Cervical Cell Changes

 - Abnormal cell changes found on a Pap test have been confirmed by colposcopy and cervical biopsy.

 - Moderate to severe cell changes are found on a Pap test.
-If these abnormalities cannot be confirmed by colposcopy, cells may be collected from high up in the cervical canal by cervical biopsy.
-If the abnormal cells are high in the cervix, the CO2 laser can be used to do a cone biopsy to remove abnormal tissue.
+If these abnormalities cannot be confirmed by colposcopy, cells may be collected from high up in the cervical canal by an endocervical biopsy.
+If the abnormal cells are high in the cervix, the CO2 laser can be used to do an excisional biopsy to remove abnormal tissue.

 How Well It Works

-- A few women may have serious bleeding that requires further treatment.
+- A few people may have serious bleeding that requires further treatment.

 - Infection of the cervix or uterus may develop (rare).